 - Use profiles and flow diagrams to determine a theoretical business case for a TMS investment by facility.
 What service gains and cost optimizations are being targeted?

-This sounds like a lot of work, and it is, and it is one of the strongest reasons why it’s usually best to use a third-party—such as a consultant—to complete the work.
-In addition to taking the burden off the shoulders of your team, the third-party is an outsider that does not carry any organizational baggage.
+This sounds like a lot of work, and it is, one of the strongest reasons why it’s usually best to use a third party, such as a consultant, to complete the work.
+In addition to taking the burden off the shoulders of your team, the third party is an outsider that does not carry any organizational baggage.